Anser cygnoides domesticus

 Most Chinese goose families will stay together in the pasture.
 It is charming to see them walking around the fields together.
 Chinese geese mate for life.

-Chinese geese are “of least concern.”View all 96 animals that start with C
+Chinese domesticated geese are of Least Concern, but the wild Chinese geese are listed as Vulnerable.View all 233 animals that start with C

 Chinese Geese FAQs (Frequently Asked Questions)